|

 Ask

-optimization.
-Be sure that they're creating a site for you that meets
+Be sure that they're creating a site for you that meets your larger

-your larger marketing and business goals.
-(A pretty site is no good to
+marketing and business goals.
+(A pretty site is no good to you unless it

 -